Symptoms & Causes For Eating Disorders

 Mental health conditions in the category of eating disorders impact millions of people worldwide.
-These conditions are characterized by continuous disruptions to eating behaviors and physical health, but they typically cause and are caused by various psychological factors as well.
+Eating disorders are characterized by continuous disruptions to eating behaviors and physical health, but they typically cause and are caused by various psychological factors as well.

-Examining the psychological causes for eating disorders and evidence-based interventions may help encourage affected individuals to seek help and may also aid in the recovery process.
-Below, we’ll explore multiple mental factors associated with these disorders and offer strategies for their management.
+Examining the psychological causes for eating disorders and evidence-based interventions may help encourage affected individuals to seek help and may also aid in the eating disorder recovery process.
+Below, we’ll explore multiple mental factors associated with these eating disorders and offer strategies for their management.

 Understanding the complexity of eating disorders

 Eating disorders are characterized by irregular eating behaviors and an intense focus on food, weight, and/or body shape.
-This type of condition can appear in different forms, each accompanied by unique symptoms.
+Eating disorders can appear in different forms, each accompanied by unique symptoms.

 While eating disorders commonly affect teenagers and young adults, they can manifest in anyone regardless of age, gender, sexual orientation, or socioeconomic status.
 Some common eating disorders include the following: